Street racing: Portugal

-An association of speed-loving volunteers, called Superdrivers, fights for sanctioned racing events to happen every weekend and opposes street racing.
+In Portugal, an association of volunteer enthusiasts called Superdrivers, fight for sanctioned racing events to happen every weekend and opposes street racing.
 They complain that legal racing is only available once or twice a year and under restricted conditions.

 United Kingdom

 Street racing in the United Kingdom is illegal under the Road Traffic Act 1988.
 The punishment for a conviction of motor racing and speed trials on public ways is a mandatory driving ban and a fine not exceeding £2,500.

 The city of Birmingham has been described as the street racing capital of the United Kingdom.